atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 ##### What are the requirements for the content of directional signs indicating the location of the nearest accessible facility (e.g., restroom, entrance, etc.)?

-The Standards require that the sign include the ISA but do not specify or require other content.
-Directional signs can be as simple as the ISA and a directional arrow, but additional content may be helpful.
+The Standards require that the sign include the ISA but do not specify or require other content.&nbsp; Directional signs can be as simple as the ISA and a directional arrow, but additional content may be helpful.